Baker-Chen/ubiquitous-octo-invention/README.md

 ## Introduction
 In the post pandemic era, zero-contact technology has become a trend.
 Among them, the elevator is beneficial to the spread of the virus.
 Because the elevator space is small, closed and crowded.
-It is easy to infect because people contact the elevator control panel and talk to each other in the elevator.
+It is easy to be infected because people touch the elevator control panel and talk to each other in the elevator.
 So we wanted to achieve a smart elevator control panel that can recognize the specific gestures and always-on system through the benefits of Himax WE-I Plus ultra-low power consumption and AI acceleration, and reduce operation complexity and overall power consumption through a distributed computing architecture of edge computing.

 This project combines the advantage of Himax WE-I Plus and NVIDIA Jetson Nano, which are low-power comsumptioned and high efficiency respectively.Using cygwin to transfer the pretrained model into the version of Tensorflow lite, then detecting the hand movement by Himax WE-I Plus, depend on NVIDIA Jetson Nano to process the gesture recognition, send the recognition output to the server to control the elevator.